LevelUpMarketers/sp-directory/DEV_DIARY.md

 45. 2025-11-06: Cast the AJAX delay timer to integers so save responses stay well-formed even when other plugins monitor PHP warnings.
 46. 2025-11-06: Auto-generated directory pages on save, applied the SuperDirectory template, and revamped the generated content log with accordion listings.
 47. 2025-11-06: Populated the directory entry template with listing data, added public-facing styles, and removed legacy shortcode content from generated pages.
+48. 2025-11-06: Forced generated pages to persist the SuperDirectory template, backfilled legacy slugs, and refreshed template registration so editors can see the custom option.